A Contour Integral-Based Algorithm for Computing Generalized Singular Values: Numerical Experiments

-where \(\macheps\) is the machine precision, \(\tol\) is a user specified threshold, and \(\hat U=[\hat u_1,\hat u_2,\dotsc]\), \(\hat W=[\hat w_1,\hat w_2,\dotsc]\).
-Because~\eqref{eq:conv-3} and~\eqref{eq:conv-4} are automatically ensured by our algorithms, we only need to compute the residuals when checking the convergence.
+where \(\tol\) is a user-specified threshold.
 However, we remark that as an interior eigensolver, the number of Ritz values within the desired interval \((\alpha,\beta)\) can be larger than the actual number of generalized singular values in \((\alpha,\beta)\).
-Therefore, we impose an additional stopping criterion---the algorithm terminates either all Ritz values within \((\alpha,\beta)\) have converged according to~\eqref{eq:conv-1} and~\eqref{eq:conv-2}, or the number of converged Ritz values remains unchanged in two consecutive iterations.
+Thus it is impossible to request all of these Ritz values to converge.
+As a remedy, we impose an additional stopping criterion---the algorithm terminates when either all Ritz values within \((\alpha,\beta)\) have converged according to~\eqref{eq:conv}, or the number of converged Ritz values remains unchanged in two consecutive iterations.

-In all runs, the initial guess is randomly generated unless otherwise specified, with \(\ell=\lceil3/2\cdot\tildekSVD\rceil+5\) (or \(\ell=\lceil3/2\cdot\tildekGSVD\rceil+5\)) columns, where \(\tildekSVD\) (or \(\tildekGSVD\)) is estimated using \(12\) quadrature nodes and \(30\) random trial vectors.
+In all runs, the initial guess is randomly generated unless otherwise specified, with \(\ell=\lceil3/2\cdot\tildekSVD\rceil+5\) (or \(\ell=\lceil3/2\cdot\tildekGSVD\rceil+5\)) columns, where \(\tildekSVD\) (or \(\tildekGSVD\)) is estimated using \(12\) quadrature nodes and \(K=30\) random trial vectors.
 The contour \(\Gamma^+\) is chosen as the ellipse with major axis \([\alpha,\beta]\) and aspect ratio \(\rho=a/b=5\).
 The number of quadrature nodes on \(\Gamma^+\) is set to \(N=12\).
 The convergence threshold is set to \(\tol=10^{-14}\sqrt m\).